Last updated June 15, 2023.

 - New Relic honors requests to delete personal data in accordance with applicable privacy laws.
 Please see https://docs.newrelic.com/docs/security/security-privacy/data-privacy/data-privacy-new-relic/.

 - Customers may use New Relic's APIs to query data, such as NerdGraph described here, and New Relic Services to export the data to other cloud providers.
+Customers that meet certain requirements can export their data as described here and here.

 Category of Customer